 - Where do my classes meet?

 - Will all or some of my classes be online?

 - How do online courses work?

-- IÕm not so sure about online courses.
+- I am not so sure about online courses.
 What do I need to do to be successful?

-- What are the admissions requirements to the Masters program?
+- What are the hardware and software requirements for the program?